Crisis Prevention and Intervention Certificate (CCPI)

 - Conflict in Human Services (HUSV-3122): Students will learn specific approaches useful for one-on-one situations and strategies for managing conflict in organizational settings.
 Students will research an area of interest (e.g. transformative mediation) related to a resolution process.

-- Supporting Active Military, Veterans, and Their Families (HUSV-3065): Students will develop an understanding of the challenges facing active-duty military, veterans, and their families and the ability to provide support to this unique population.
+- Supporting Active Military, Veterans, and Their Families (CHFS-3065): Students will develop an understanding of the challenges facing active-duty military, veterans, and their families and the ability to provide support to this unique population.

 Enroll in the Certificate Program for Crisis Prevention and Intervention

 To enroll, currently enrolled students: Submit the online Degree Add/Change Request Form, select “add”, select “CUG” for degree, and choose “Crisis Prevention and Intervention” for program.